 When we look at the meteoric rise in British cycling (and in particular the success at the 2012 London Olympics), Performance Director David Brailsford believed that the application of ‘aggregation of marginal gains’ across everything to do with the training, recovery and diet would add up to a significant improvement in performance.
 The result?
 Well Team GB went on to have one of their most successful gold medal hauls in cycling.

-Who the heck is Arsene Wenger?!
+Who is Arsene Wenger?

 In 1996 a little-known French football manager took the helm of Arsenal Football Club.
 22 years later it is widely recognised that the now retired Arsene Wenger made a huge impact not just to Arsenal, but to football full stop.
 He bought a new way of thinking, that a number of small improvements would collectively bring results.